How do Institutional Review Boards (IRB) and Ethics Committees (EC) impact clinical trials?

 IRBs and ECs: Frequently Asked Questions

-What is the purpose of an Ethics Committee (EC)?
+What is the purpose of an Independent Ethics Committee (IEC)?

 Ethics Committees ensure that human subject research and medical experiments operate according to all national and international laws.